The Answer is "Yes"

 Consider augmenting staff initially via outsourcing services to ramp up quickly

 How similar was your response to the example answer?
 Feel free to post your questions or feedback in the comments section.
 Don't forget to review the preparation plan for tips on approaching this and other cases.
-Book a coaching session to get expert feedback on your perfomance and ways to improve.
+Book a coaching session to get expert feedback on your performance and ways to improve.